jorisroovers/gitlint/docs/index.md

 You can configure gitlint to ignore specific commits or parts of a commit.

-One way to do this, is to by [adding a gitline-ignore line to your commit message](configuration.md#commit-specific-config).
+One way to do this, is by [adding a gitlint-ignore line to your commit message](configuration.md#commit-specific-config).

 If you have a case where you want to ignore a certain type of commits all-together, you can use gitlint's *ignore* rules.